arniecommits/Cloud_Ripper/Readme.md

 The script has only been tested on Debian based Linux release.

-Minimum Permissions the initial Role attached to the work must have: IAM List, eg. policy bellow
+Minimum Permissions the initial Role attached to the workload must have: IAM List/some type of read permissions, eg. policy bellow

 ```
 {